WhiskeySockets/Baileys/README.md

 Note: except for the first parameter (in the above cases, ```"action"``` or ```"Conn"```), all the other parameters are optional.

 ### Note
- This library is in no way affiliated with WhatsApp.
+ This library was originally a project for **CS-2362 at Ashoka University** and is in no way affiliated with WhatsApp.
 Use at your own discretion.
 Do not spam people with this.